Jessie Arnold

-Jessie Arnold (December 3, 1884 – May 5, 1955) was an American character and film actress.
-She was a character actress who appeared in more than 150 films from silent shorts to the early 1950s.
+Jessie Arnold (December 3, 1884 – May 5, 1955) was an American character and film actress who appeared in more than 150 films from silent shorts to the early 1950s.
 She starred in the 1916 film Cross Purposes directed by William Worthington.

 In 1916 she joined Universal City's stock company after touring Australia and "the Orient".
 She was in the serial Timothy Hobbs directed by Wallace Berry.

-Death

-She died on May 5, 1955, aged 70 in Los Angeles, California, United States.
-She is interred in Hansville Cemetery.